-- As of 4 May, four provinces and 22 regencies and cities have implemented PSBB restrictions.
-Manufacturing areas in Jakarta and West Java are particularly affected with factories forced to close, as workers are required to stay home.
-Based on data from the Indonesia’s Textile Association (API), this restriction has halted operations (temporarily) of 80 percent of textile and textile product companies in Indonesia.
+- Manufacturing areas in Jakarta and West Java are particularly affected with factories forced to close or reduce their working hours/days, as workers are suggested to stay home.
+Based on data from the Indonesia’s Textile Association (API), past restrictions have halted operations (temporarily) of 80 percent of textile and textile product companies in Indonesia.

 - On 31 March, the government announced a COVID-19 fiscal stimulus package worth IDR 405.1 trillion (USD 24.6 billion), focused on health care, social safety net measures, and business recovery programs for micro-enterprises.
 The pre-employment card programme (Kartu Pra Kerja) has been redirected to provide unemployment subsidies and skills training to affected workers from both the formal and informal sector but is being marred with criticism around appropriate coverage, targeting and relevance of training.
 The Governor of West Java (Indonesia’s largest province) is one of the key figures advocating for a further review of the programme and redirection of existing funds for income protection for temporarily laid-off workers.
 Tax relief and soft loans are also foreseen.